 Here are some of our photos from the initial site tour and build-out:

-To see some of the fun events we have in the studio we also have our current dance photo albums kept up to date.
-There are pictures from our theme parties and special events you can browse:
+To see some of the fun events, our current dance photo albums are kept up to date.
+Browse pictures from our theme parties and special events :

 Arthur Murray Dance Studios in the Lower Mainland of British Columbia (Greater Vancouver, BC)

 Locally Arthur Murray Dance Studio has been teaching social and ballroom dancing continuously since 1948 making it by far the longest term and best established dance studio in the Vancouver area.
 There are currently three studios in the Lower Mainland of British Columbia - Arthur Murray Dance Studio Vancouver, Arthur Murray Dance Studio White Rock and Arthur Murray Dance Studio Coquitlam.

-It would be impossible to quantify the thousands of successful dance students that have passed through the doors over the nearly 70 past years.
+It would be impossible to quantify the thousands of successful dance students that have passed through the doors over the past 70+ years.

 In an industry where so many dance studios have come and gone, where a mere 5 or 10 years' existence can be seen as a promotional opportunity, this tremendous longevity speaks volumes about the efficacy, trustworthiness and stability of the Arthur Murray Studios system.

 Although each studio operates on a very personal student-by-student and local community basis, being part of the world's largest ballroom dancing organization ensures that all Arthur Murray Studios are in touch with the latest trends on a global scale.

 The very beginning: Arthur Murray, the man...